Guidance for Industry and FDA Staff - Commercially Distributed Analyte Specific Reagents (ASRs): Frequently Asked Questions

 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management (HFA-305), Food and Drug Administration, 5630 Fishers Lane, rm.
 1061, Rockville, MD 20852.
 Alternatively, electronic comments may be submitted to Regulations.gov.
 All comments should be identified with the docket number 2006D-0336.

 For questions regarding this document contact Courtney Harper at 301-796-5458.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1590) to identify the guidance you are requesting.
-Copies of the guidance are also available from:
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1590 to identify the guidance you are requesting.

 Guidance for Industry and FDA Staff